 - Preparation and submission of reports to Senior Management

 Shutdown projects are huge and complex with many inter-linkages.
-It can be overwhelming for any teams to handle.
-Staffing with right resources with deep domain knowledge in plant operations and equipment, and project management experience can help navigate this challenging task efficiently.
-Turnaround Maintenance (shutdown) has become specialized and expert driven practice and today experienced professional organizations offer sector specific TSO services to deliver it as a packaged project.
+It can be overwhelming for any team to handle.
+Staffing with the right resources with deep domain knowledge in plant operations and equipment, and project management experience can help navigate this challenging task efficiently.
+Turnaround Maintenance (shutdown) has become a specialized and expert-driven practice and today experienced professional organizations offer sector-specific TSO services to deliver it as a packaged project.

 What are the technology tools that can help in Shutdown Maintenance?

 Enabling IT systems like Project Management tools can improve Shutdown maintenance through project functionalities like critical path, project scheduling, progress tracking and budget variance.
-Modern Computerized Maintenance Management System (CMMS or CMMS Software) have lot of these functionalities built in as well and can provide triple benefits – comprehensive equipment maintenance functionality, robust project management capability and integrated view of asset management / plant maintenance history.
+Modern Computerized Maintenance Management System (CMMS or CMMS Software) have a lot of these functionalities built in as well and can provide triple benefits – comprehensive equipment maintenance functionality, robust project management capability and an integrated view of asset management/plant maintenance history.

 How can MaintWiz Industry 4.0 CMMS Software help you in your Shutdown Maintenance?

-Success of shutdown management requires a combination of robust process, talented team and enabling technology.
+The success of shutdown management requires a combination of robust processes, a talented team and enabling technology.
 CMMS Software can unify the man, machine process interactions to deliver an integrated solution that can meet the business objectives of plant shutdown.

 Principal features include

-- Full asset register that can includes all the plant equipment list and sub-assemblies, criticality, past failures and past asset history
+- Full asset register that can include all the plant equipment list and sub-assemblies, criticality, past failures and past asset history

 - Exhaustive tool set for scoping the shutdown project and creating and managing individual work orders, through their life cycle.
 MaintWiz industry 4.0 CMMS software supports project management functionalities for shutdown project planning and efficient execution of the individual maintenance work orders.